yashkumar0042/python/git/day1.md

 - `git commit --amend`: Adds changes to the previous commit.
 - Useful for fixing mistakes in the last commit.

-# 5. Working with Remotes
+# V. Working with Remotes

 ## Adding Remotes
 - `git remote add <name> <url>`: Links a local repository to a remote repository.